johanneshaertel/CSSE_23_24/README.md

 ## Lab-Session 3 (upcoming, 12 December 2023)

 Please **bring your laptop to lab-session 3** and ensure that the **code from lab-session 1 runs**.
-We will extend the code during the session.

 Session 3 will be active.
 You can follow up on some ideas.
 The previous code from session 1 can be used as a starting point.
 - You can follow up on resolving the problem of **comment length**.
 Different length comments should be reflected in our metric on comments.